Soto, Nationals top Cole, Astros 5-4 in World Series opener - WHIZ News

 “After the first at-bat, I just said, ‘It’s another baseball game,'” Soto said.
 “In the first at-bat, I’m not going to lie, I was a little bit shaking in my legs.”

-Not even a history-making home run by postseason star George Springer — and another drive that nearly tied it in the eighth inning — could deter Washington.
+Not even a history-making home run by postseason star George Springer — and another shot that nearly tied it in the eighth inning — could deter Washington.

 Ryan Zimmerman, still full of sock at 35, also homered to back a resourceful Max Scherzer and boost the wild-card Nationals in their first World Series appearance — tres bien for a franchise that began as the Montreal Expos in 1969.